OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_invite.md

 ---
 # Send a sharing invitation

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Sends a sharing invitation for a **DriveItem**.
-A sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+A sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

 ## Permissions